ashelly/ACE_eval/README.md

   It started out as a fairly simple evaluator in Ruby, but morphed into C at some point.
 I came up with a reasonably efficient card-encoding scheme, and was happy with the results.
 But then, like so many before me, I came upon the ["The Great Poker Hand Evaluator Roundup"](http://www.codingthewheel.com/archives/poker-hand-evaluator-roundup/) on Coding the Wheel, and saw its description of the [Two-plus-Two evaluator](http://archives1.twoplustwo.com/showflat.php?Cat=0&Number=8513906&page=0&fpart=1&vc=1).
 So my quest for a super-fast evaluator was over before it really got started.
 But I was bothered by the 123MB lookup table need by two-plus-two, so I changed my focus to writing a fast but tiny evaluator instead.

-Eventually I turned it into a [code-golf entry](SO-link).
+Eventually I turned it into a [StackOverflow code-golf entry](http://stackoverflow.com/a/3392025/10396).
 I recently dug it up and started making some tweaks.
 In it's tiniest form the evaluator function by itself is now **577** bytes of source code (ace_eval_golf.c).

 There are several supporting files that make it into an actual program: